 - A complex nose with fresh aromas of green apple and lemon zest together with subtle notes of freshly baked pie crust.

 - The palate is intense and complex, offering baked apple, salted caramel, roasted nuts and a discreet note of honey.

-The bright acidity on the mid-palate pairs wonderfully with smoked salmon or pan-seared scallops, while the bisquity creaminess and nutty flavours compliment slow-roasted vegetable dishes or even pork belly perfectly.
+The bright acidity on the mid-palate pairs wonderfully with smoked salmon or pan-seared scallops, while the biscuity creaminess and nutty flavours complement slow-roasted vegetable dishes or even pork belly, perfectly.